topranks/homerlabs/README.md

 |vrnetlab/vr-vqfx| latest   | Juniper vQFX image built with vrnetlab |:heavy_check_mark:|
 |debian|clab | Debian Linux container to simulate servers | |

-Most of the labs depend on images that can be built with [vrnetlab](https://containerlab.dev/manual/vrnetlab/).
-VRnetlab builds container images that internally run qemu VMs when they start, allowing us to deploy VM-based network devices, such as Juniper vMX and vQFX, from docker/containerlab.
+Many of the images are built with [vrnetlab](https://containerlab.dev/manual/vrnetlab/).
+VRnetlab builds container images that internally run qemu VMs, which allows us to deploy VM-based network devices, such as Juniper vMX and vQFX, with docker/containerlab.

 Specific images can be aliased to the required names with something like `docker tag vrnetlab/vr-vmx:21.2R1.10 vrnetlab/vr-vmx:latest`

 ### Scripts

-Helper scripts are included with some of the labs to run after node deployment.
-These are most used to add the minimum config allowing us to connect using homer.
+Helper scripts are included with some of the labs.
+These are designed to be run after deploying the virtual nodes, and add what we need to sucessfully configure them from homer.

 ### Resources